 Educational Psychology Doctoral Fellowship

-The OSU Fellowship in Educational Psychology provides four-year support for PhD student-scholars whose research interests focus on instruction, learning, development and/or motivation in reducing educational disparities of under-represented and historically marginalized students in the state of Oklahoma and beyond.
+The OSU Fellowship in Educational Psychology provides four-year support for PhD student-scholars whose research interests focus on instruction, learning, development and/or motivation in reducing educational disparities of under-represented and historically marginalized students.
 The fellowship program seeks students whose life, research experience and academic performance will contribute to the Educational Psychology Program by maximizing the benefits of diversity for all.
 The program an excellent fit for those planning a career in research and/or teaching in the field of educational psychology.

 Educational Psychology Fellows receive four-year support in the form of a full tuition waiver and subsidized health insurance.